 The following recipe makes about 10 jars.
 So be sure you have a few ready and sterilised before you get jamming!

 If you give it a go, do let me know how you get on.

 - 1.8 kg granulated sugar

 - 150 g fresh root ginger

-Chop the rhubarb into inch pieces, place in preserving pan and simmer.
+Chop the rhubarb into inch long pieces.

 Place into a large, deep saucepan or preserving pan, add 2 tablespoons of water and pop on the lid.

 Simmer gently for 10 minutes.